Forward House Special Projects and Programs

 2019-2020 Art Calendar

-We are very excited to be working on a new Forward House Art Calendar.
-Our talented artists are busy creating new mixed media art pieces to be included.
-Painting, collage, tapestry, photography, drawing, poetry, and jewelry pieces will be photographed and displayed in a 16-month calendar that beings September 2019 and ends December 2020.
-We hope to launch the calendar at our Annual General Meeting on June 18th, 2019.
-Click here to see samples of art from past calendars.
+We are very excited to introduce our 2019-2020 Forward House Client Art Calendar.
+Our Calendar includes a wide variety of new art pieces which have been created by our talented artists.
+Paintings, photographs, drawings, needlepoint, and some mixed media pieces have been photographed and displayed in a 16-month calendar that begins in September 2019 and ends December 2020.
+We launched the calendar at our Annual General Meeting, and we have reserved 52 calendars for the new residents at ORCA Place supportive housing in Parksville.
+Click here to see samples of art from our previous and current calendars.
 Thank you to the Pacific Blue Cross Health Foundation for funding support for this project.

 ‘Moving Forward with Accessibility’ Project